 Another key advantage of using diffusion bonding is simply the strength of the bond itself.
 By exposing a material to heat and pressure over time, a bond can be created at the molecular level.
 The resulting permanent bond is uniform and difficult to detect with the naked eye.
 A diffusion bonded part will exhibit essentially the same thermal and chemical resistance properties as the base polymer.
 This allows for tough manifolds that can withstand repeated exposure to various temperature ranges and chemicals without the need for coating or reinforcement.
 These functional advantages, plus the added aesthetic appeal of a uniform, transparent manifold, are why many OEMs are choosing diffusion bonding over other methods, such as solvent bonding.

-Why Ultem® (PEI) and Acrylic (PMMA) are the Best Materials for Diffusion Bonded Manifolds
+Ultem® (PEI) & Acrylic (PMMA) Materials in Diffusion Bonding

 The primary polymers that are requested of CMG to be used in diffusion bonding applications are acrylic (PMMA), and Ultem® (PEI).
 Both materials have their own strengths and weaknesses, but a quick summary of them is as follows: PMMA is the most commonly used material because it has the highest clarity and the lowest price tag, plus some limited chemical resistance.
 Ultem® has less clarity due to its amber color.
 However, Ultem® also has a very high tensile strength, paired with excellent thermal and chemical resistance properties.
 It is truly the ULTimate Engineered Material.